monocle2ai/examples/python/adk-travel-agent/README.md

 # Okahu agent demo with Google Agent Development Kit
 This repo includes a demo agent application built using Google Agent Development Kit (ADK).
 This is a travel agent app that handles mock flight and hotel booking.
+There's a root agent that coordinates task with multiple agents that handle individual tasks like flight booking or hotel booking.
+Each agent has (mock) tools to execute these of the task.
-It forces a low token usage due to which the agent's response is not half baked.
+It forces a limit on max output token.
+This forces agent's response inaccurate for larger questions.
 The demo shows how you can use Monocle's tracing and MCP to find the root cause of the problem.

 ## Pre-requisting
 - Follow the steps in top level [README](../../README.md) to setup environment running this example